tsua0002/blockchain_research/research_perspectives.md

 ## Fundamental part

-The very technical part is important to : \
+The very technical part is important to :
 - Show the power of institue and members into it.

-i) Command Line Interface (CLI) to deploy object (script or code) on-chain and interact with existing entities.\
+i) Command Line Interface (CLI) to deploy object (script or code) on-chain and interact with existing entities.
 - How to call a function deployed in a contract (EVM-like) in CLI ?
 - How to compile and send on the network a Smart Contract (solidity) ?
 - How to deploy Bitcoin script and relay it on-chain ?
-- Questions around Nodes monitoring (geth, other clients? and bitcoind).
+- Questions around Nodes monitoring (`geth`, other clients? and `bitcoind`).

 ii) Development section.
 Provide a top to date frameworks, libraries and tools in blockchain development.
 - What are the last typescript development framework ?
 Make a presentation of [`viem` ts package](https://yarnpkg.com/package?name=viem).